raphaelpg/ProjectA/README.md

 The application can be started with four steps:

+1.Local blockchain
-1.Run a local blockchain using ganache-cli:
+Run a local blockchain using ganache-cli:

 ```
 ganache-cli -p 7545 -i 5777 -m "[YOUR METAMASK MNEMONIC]"
 ```

 2.Deploy contracts
 From another console, deploy the contracts on the blockchain with below command line.
 From the main application directory, run: